 Construction site safety

 Although the construction industry always considers safety, the fatality rate on construction sites is always high.
 To reduce the fatality rate of construction sites various studies have been conducted to analyze accidents on construction sites, but there are limitations.
-TThe construction industry always considers safety, but the fatality rate at construction sites is always high(Abdullah and Wern 2011).
-The fatality rate of the construction industry was found to be the fourth highest after agriculture, mining, and transportation.
+The fatality rate of the construction industry was found to be the fourth highest after agriculture, mining, and transportation (Abdullah and Wern 2011).
 According to the Occupational Safety & Health Administration (OSHA), 20.5% of fatal workplace accidents occurred on construction sites in 2014 (Hosseinian and Torghabeh 2012; Zou and Zhang 2009).
-Various studies have been conducted to analyze accidents on construction sites.
 The OSHA provided that the main reasons for the construction worker's fatal accidents are by falls, struck by an object, electrocutions, and caught-in/between.
 Many studies related to accidents on construction sites are based on the frequency of accidents and are limited to analyzing the causes of accidents individually.
 One study suggested that the seven causes of accidents are lack of training, deficient enforcement of safety, no provided safety equipment, unsafe methods, unsafe site condition, no use of safety equipment, safety ignorance, and isolated sudden deviation (O'Toole 2002).
 Other studies have shown that construction accidents have occurred due to improper safety management due to a lack of safety awareness by managers (Zhou et al. 2008).
-A study investigating the construction industry accident in Malaysia suggested that the accident on the construction site was due to the manager's fault and the attitude of the worker (Abdullah and Wern 2011).
-In another study, the cause of the accident was identified by analyzing 40 deaths at the construction site from 2003 to 2008(Ling et al. 2009).
+In another study, the cause of the accident was identified by analyzing 40 deaths on the construction site from 2003 to 2008(Ling et al. 2009).
 The findings indicated that unskilled workers and lack of safety training are the main causes.
-Various causes related to accidents at construction sites such as lack of safety training and safety equipment were analyzed.
+Various causes related to accidents on construction sites such as lack of safety training and safety equipment were analyzed.
 It is also important to prevent fire accidents on construction sites, as they are likely to cause secondary accidents such as collapse, burial, and explosion.
 According to a related study, fires on construction sites are mainly caused by the transfer of sparks to the surrounding insulation during welding (Lee 2012).
-In order to evaluate the fire hazards at construction sites, there are also studies evaluating fire hazard tracking systems and related training (Hui et al. 2012).
-In addition, several studies have been conducted on effective evacuation in case of fire at the construction site (De-Ching et al. 2011; Ingason et al. 2010; Jeong et al. 2014).
-However, because these studies are based on case studies and specific projects, they are limited in application to general construction sites In order to prevent these accidents, it is an important approach to collect various data and analyze factors related to accidents on construction sites..
-In order to prevent these accidents, establishing relevant policies is one of the best ways.
-It is important to establish appropriate safety regulations for the construction, as well-established policies for construction safety that can reduce accidents(Aires et al. 2010).
+In order to evaluate the fire hazards on construction sites, there are also studies evaluating fire hazard tracking systems and related training (Hui et al. 2012).
+In addition, several studies have been conducted on effective evacuation in case of fire on the construction site (De-Ching et al. 2011; Ingason et al. 2010; Jeong et al. 2014).
+However, because these studies are based on case studies and specific projects, they are limited in application to general construction sites In order to prevent these accidents, it is an important approach to collect various data and analyze factors related to accidents on construction sites.(Aires et al. 2010).

-Web crawling
+Web crawling application in construction research